morikatron/toio-sdk-for-unity/docs_EN/sys_cube.md

 <br>

 ## 5.2.
-How to add a firmware version
+How to add a BLE protocol version

-1. Create CubeReal derived class that corresponds to the newly added firmware version.
+1. Create CubeReal derived class that corresponds to the newly added BLE protocol version.
 2. Register the generating function in the versionTable member variable of CubeConnecter class.

 <br>